 Car Finance at Local Credit Union

-My suggestion is to always check car loan rate from your local credit union first, then a national bank like Chase or Bank of America and then the car dealer finance.
+My suggestion is to always check the car loan rates from your local credit union first, then a national bank like Chase or Bank of America, and then the car dealer finance.

 I have seen that DCU (Digital Credit Union) almost always has the lowest car loan rate.
 It is my favorite bank.

 I am sure you would have tried lot more tricks to strike a car deal.
 Why don’t you share it in comments with us?

 If its really good, I will add it to this page with your name with your permission.